openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 will likely be difficult to comprehend for learners with color blindness or low vision.
 All images present a barrier to learners who are blind.

-edX recommends that you follow these best practices for making information graphics accessible to visually impaired learners.
+It is recommended that you follow these best practices for making information graphics accessible to visually impaired learners.

 * Avoid using only color to distinguish important features of an image.
 For